Course Outline

 - Convergence of web and mobile technologies for government

-Reasons for Developing Progressive Web Apps (PWAs) for Government
+Reasons for Developing Progressive Web Apps for Government

 - Enhanced speed and performance compared to traditional websites

-- App-like feel and functionality without the need for app store distribution
+- App-like feel and functionality without the need for native app development

-- Bypassing the complexities of App Store submission processes
+- Bypassing the need for App Store distribution, streamlining deployment

 Enabling Your Website for Government Use

-- Secure HTTPS connection to protect data integrity
+- Secure HTTPS connection to ensure data protection

-- Service Worker for managing offline capabilities and background tasks
+- Service Worker for managing background processes and offline functionality

 Building Your First Progressive Web App (PWA) for Government

-Using Service Workers to Enable Your PWA to Work Offline
+Using Service Workers to Enable Your App to Work Offline

-- Caching data to ensure availability in offline environments
+- Caching data to ensure content availability in offline scenarios

 - Serving push notifications to keep users informed